 It’s best to keep group list to a minimum (I recommend no more than around 8-10, however it is up to you on the day), a large list can eat into time and creativity; and while I aim to do them as quickly and relaxed as possible, it does rely on the guest’s cooperation and you don’t want your guests to be waiting around for too long.
 A good tip is to have the groups straight after the ceremony and before drinks are served!

-Absolutely; you are my client and I’ll always provide the best service I possibly can to everyone!
+I provide safe, inclusive and judgement-free photography to all my clients, no matter your background, beliefs or community.
+I’ll always provide the best service I possibly can to everyone!

 My passion and focus is on stills photography, however that’s not to say I won’t offer this as part of a services in the future.
 I would also be happy to recommend videographers that I’ve worked with before.
 If you already have someone in mind I will always discuss the day with them, to ensure that we both get the best from the day!